jasonbayton/11ty/_src/support/someone-has-taken-over-my-android-device.md

 2. Save copies of important messages, account alerts and transaction records somewhere the other person cannot access.
 3. Recover missing photos before doing anything destructive:
    - Sign in to [Google Photos](https://photos.google.com/) from a trusted device and confirm the correct Google Account is selected.
-   - Open **Trash** and restore anything present.
+   - Open **Trash** (Bin) and restore anything present.
 Backed-up items remain there for 60 days; items that were not backed up remain for 30 days.
    - Check **Archive**, **Recently added**, **Locked Folder**, the phone's Gallery bin, other Google Accounts, and any removable SD card.
    - Download a separate copy of recovered photos.
 Google Takeout cannot recover permanently deleted items.